Skip to main content

 Muga the heirloom silk of Assam

 In the Assamese language, Muga defines the golden hue.
 Exquisite and exclusive muga epitomizes opulent Assamese weaving culture.
-Muga is elusive and expensive whereas Eri Silk is an everyday affair.
+Muga is elusive and expensive, whereas Eri Silk is an everyday affair.
 Muga is reserved for special occasions.
 In Assamese culture, muga is widely used by Bihu dancers and is a must-buy for the bridal trousseau.
-With the changing time and rising prices, Muga is not a regular buy for an average person.
+With the changing times and rising prices, Muga is not a regular buy for an average person.

 Muga is especially found in the form of mekhela chadar traditionally.
 Muga saree is commonly available in the market too.
 Indigenous Muga silk is produced by the Antheraea Assamensis caterpillar.

 Muga can be uka (plain) or with a mermaid of intricate designs.
-Kinkhap is a hugely used design in Muga.
+Kinkhap is a widely used design in Muga.
 Durability is Muga silk's quintessential character and makes it so special that it can be inherited from one generation to another.
 In 2007, Assam acquired the Geographical Indication (GI) tag for Muga silk.

 Wearing and owning a pair of Muga mekhela chadar is every Assamese girl's dream and glory.
 In various Bihu songs, the beauty of an assamese woman wearing mekhela chadar is mentioned.
-As they say, by gifting a muga mekhela chadar you can win an assamese girl's heart.
+As they say, by gifting a muga mekhela chadar, you can win an assamese girl's heart.

 Comments